marine-omics/moat/README.md

 Performs functional annotation on mRNA and protein sequences.
 This includes predicted transcript (mRNA/CDS) and protein sequences from gene models (eg genome obtained via NCBI or gene models generated in house).
 It also includes assembled transcripts and corresponding predicted proteins from a denovo transcriptome assembly.

+Note that `moat` primarily performs annotation on proteins.
+If provided, nucleotide sequences (transcript sequences) are used only for blastx searches to identify hits that might otherwise be obscured by low quality protein prediction (eg due to a frameshift).
+No attempt is made to annotate non-coding transcripts.

 ```mermaid
 graph TD;
 	prot-->signalp;